How to Secure Apache2 with Let’s Encrypt on Ubuntu 22.04

 Please note that Certbot typically configures everything for you, but it’s good practice to double-check the configuration files.

-Step 3: Confirming Apache’s Configuration
+Step 6: Confirming Apache Configuration

 After successfully obtaining the SSL certificate, a new file named yourdomain.com-le-ssl.conf will be added, containing SSL directives.
 Please confirm that these directives point to the correct certificate and key files: